StudyHub-Bulgaria/doorguy/README.md

 The authenticaiton system uses a server-client architecture.
 The webpage to manage subscriptions is a python Flask app.
 It can run on a different server than the auth system, as long as both can reach the same DB.

-The client (Raspberry) scans and parses QR codes, sends https requests to authentication backend, containing the info parsed from QR code.
-If the info matches a user hash (sha512? not decided yet), the client gets an OK response and (the cleint or server? not decided) opens the door.
+The clients (Raspberry Pis) parse QR codes, send https requests to authentication backend, containing the info parsed from QR code.
+If the info matches a user uuid and is signed with correct ECC key (TODO), the client gets an OK response and the server requests the controller to open the door.

 ### Folder Structure